opensearch-project/project-website/_posts/2024-09-18-empowering-action-through-accessibility.md

 And more.
 Making these improvements allows those of the vision and mobility impaired to access data systems with their needs in mind, allowing disabled communities to not only improve their current working conditions in technical fields, but also experience new job opportunities to advance their careers.

-By embracing accessibility with AWS OpenSearch, we're meeting regulatory requirements, fostering inclusivity, and driving innovation for those who will safely utilize secure data to make our world a better place.
+By embracing accessibility and using OpenSearch Dashboards we are meeting regulatory requirements, fostering inclusivity, and driving innovation for those who will safely utilize secure data to make our world a better place.